xfyun/argo-workflows/docs/plugins.md

 * You don't need to learn Golang, you can write in any language, including Python.
 * Simple: a plugin just responds to RPC HTTP requests.
 * You can iterate quickly by changing the plugin at runtime.
-* You can get your plugin running today, no need to wait 3-5 months for an Argo software release.
+* You can get your plugin running today, no need to wait 3-5 months for review, approval, merge and an Argo software release.

 [Executor plugins](executor_plugins.md) written and installed by both users and admins.